-Established in 1957 after the tragic death of Pete "William" Snell, the Snell Memorial Foundation has been a leader in helmet safety both in the United States and around the world.
-For over 50 years, the Snell Memorial Foundation, a not-for-profit organization, has been dedicated exclusively to head protection through scientific and medical research, standards development, helmet testing, and public education.
+Established in 1957 after the tragic death of Pete "William" Snell, the Snell Memorial Foundation (now Snell Foundation) has been a leader in helmet safety both in the United States and around the world.
+For over 60 years, the Snell Foundation, a not-for-profit organization, has been dedicated exclusively to head protection through scientific and medical research, standards development, helmet testing, and public education.

 Well trained and experienced Snell staff maintains state-of-the-art test facilities for helmet research and testing.
 Snell tests all models and sizes before certification and continuously tests random samples of certified helmets acquired from the market to ensure performance quality of helmets sold to the public.
 Over 3,000 helmets are tested every year in Snell’s certification and random sample testing programs to ensure the best head protection.

 The Snell Foundation has been actively conducting and supporting research to understand the nature and severity of head and brain injury and to increase head impact protection in bicycling, motorcycling, auto racing, skiing and other non-motorized recreational activities.
 The education aspect of Snell’s commitment to safety and injury prevention is evident in its informative web site, brochures, posters, videos, and other informational materials, its meetings with community and consumer groups and its consultant role with manufacturers.
 The Snell lab has been a favorite destination for school field trips, bicyclist and motorcyclist club tours and training site for health and safety professionals.
 The Foundation helped the establishment of the Snell Research Center in 1996 and has provided financial and personnel support for the Center since then to strengthen and continue its efforts to reduce head injury.